- Sponsor: National Endowment for the Arts (NEA)

 If you are interested in submitting for this program, you must first submit an internal application to firstname.lastname@example.org according to the required instructions below.

 - A cover page listing

-- The name of this funding opportunity and title of your proposal
+- The name of this funding opportunity

 - Your name, UGA position, home department, email, and UGA contact information